The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Conclusion

-While it is too soon to say whether the issues emerging in health applications of narrow AI and automated decision systems have actually led to worsened population health inequity, it is incumbent on health practitioners and policy makers to explore and be mindful of the potential implications of using automated decision systems, so as to ensure the use of AI promotes population health and equity.
-There is a need to design and implement automated decision systems with care, monitor their impact over time (especially longer-term effects on population health), and take responsibility for responding to issues as they emerge – even if this is long after a system has first been introduced.
+While it is too soon to say whether the issues emerging in health applications of narrow AI and automated decision systems have led to worsened population health inequity, it is incumbent on health practitioners and policy makers to explore and be mindful of the potential implications of using automated decision systems, so as to ensure the use of AI promotes population health and equity.
+There is a need to design and implement automated decision systems with care (using equity impact assessments for instance \parencite[see for example][]{HarrisRoxas11}), monitor their impact over time (especially longer-term effects on population health), and take responsibility for responding to issues as they emerge – even if this is long after a system has first been introduced.
 To finish, Obermeyer and colleagues \parencite*{Obermeyer19} set a very positive example.
-After uncovering inadvertent racial bias in an automated decision system allocating health assistance funding, they approached the algorithm manufacturer, who was able to independent replicate the results to confirm the existence of bias.
+After uncovering inadvertent racial bias in an automated decision system allocating health assistance funding, they approached the algorithm manufacturer, who was able to independently replicate the results to confirm the existence of bias.
 The researchers and the algorithm manufacturer are now collaborating on developing solutions to address this bias.
 This is a fine example to emulate.